Eupatorium serotinum

 Eupatorium serotinum late thoroughwort

 There are several species of thoroughworts in the eastern United States.
-This plant is considered adventive in some counties of the state, although native to most counties.
-It is almost as abundant as boneset.
+This plant is considered adventive in Pennsylvania and is almost as abundant as boneset.
 Boneset, however, blooms earlier in the season and usually in moist areas.
 Joepye weed and white snakeroot until recently were also in the genus Eupatorium, but have since been moved.
 In many ways, though, the late thoroughwort resembles boneset and white snakeroot because both produce dense rounded clusters of fuzzy white composite flower heads.
-Thoroughwort, however, is a larger and more branched plant, often grows in drier areas and does not have a stem that seems to penetrate a pair of clasping leaves, as is the case in Boneset.
-Thoroughwort often appears to be a small shrub.
+Thoroughwort, however, is a larger and more branched plant, often grows in drier areas and does not have a stem that seems to penetrate a pair of clasping leaves, as is the case in common boneset.
+Thoroughwort often has the appearance of a small shrub.

 The plant grows in low thickets, along roadsides, and in clearings and moist woods.
-The height range of the plant is 3-8 feet.
+The height range of the plant is 3-7 feet.
 It is found south of a line from Minnesota to Massachusetts.
 It normally blooms in September and October.
 It is also called the late boneset.
 The similar tall thoroughwort (E. altissimum) is also common, but can be distinguished by its leaf stalks that are short or absent.
-The late-flowering thoroughwort is abundant this year and can easily be seen growing along highways.

 Habitat & Range